muness/scorched_leopard/README.markdown

 # License

+Simple:

-You cannot and will not blame me if they don't work.
-If you love it you will tell everyone other mac geek about it.
-You can fork at will as long as you give me credit for the original work.
+* You cannot and will not blame me if these scripts don't work.
+* You can fork at will as long as you give me credit for the original work.